dblanchardDev/arcgisrest/README.md

    * **verify_ssl** – Same as ArcgisRest for details.

+   * **timeout** (optional) – How many seconds to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple.
+To wait forever, pass a None value.
+Defaults to 3.05 seconds.

  * Returns:

    * The /rest/info data from the server as a JSON dictionnary.

-<code>arcgisrest.tokens.<b>getToken</b>(endpoint_type: str, url: str, username: str, password: str, public_host: str = None, verify_ssl: bool = True) -> dict</code> – Get an ArcGIS token for a URL.
+<code>arcgisrest.tokens.<b>getToken</b>(endpoint_type: str, url: str, username: str, password: str, public_host: str = None, verify_ssl: bool = True, timeout: Union[float, tuple] = 3.05) -> dict</code> – Get an ArcGIS token for a URL.
 Will re-use previous tokens if they have 10 or more minutes until expiration.

  * Parameters:
    * **endpoint_type** – The endpoint type as chosen from ['portal', 'arcgis', 'geoevent'].